BasPasut/Android-FinChat/README.md

 # FinChat :zap:

-#### Chat application on Android devices base on Line application and Finn from Adventure Time theme.
+#### Chat application on Android devices base on Line application with theme from Finn from Adventure Time.

 ## Screenshot of FinChat
 #### FinChat Final v1.8.1